eWaterCycle/forecast-docker/README.md

 ### Docker

-Most tasks run inside in a Docker container by the cwl-runner.
+Most tasks run inside a Docker container by the cwl-runner.
 Follow [installation instructions](https://docs.docker.com/install/) so `docker` can be run as the user.

 ## Building docker images
 Docker images of the forecast steps are available on docker hub.
 Building the docker images itself requires the use of [boatswain](https://github.com/NLeSC/boatswain).